• English

 amenhotep

 Tomb KV 39 in the Valley of the Kings is believed to be the tomb of Pharaoh Amenhotep I. It is located where the village de reposile.
-The location of the tomb and its plan of architecture are unique from most other tombs.
+The tomb's location and architectural plan are unique compared to most other tombs.

 The Unusual plan of KV 39

-Initially, it appeared as an ordinary corridor but later was found abandoned as the first chamber ended.
-Following this was a second long descending corridor that led to the east having stairs in two sets that ended in a chamber.
-Towards the south of this chamber, stairs led to another corridor that ended into a stairway and yet another chamber, which was the southern chamber.
-Inside this last chamber was found a pit where coffins were kept covered by stone slabs.
+Initially, it appeared as an ordinary corridor but was later found abandoned as the first chamber ended.
+Following this was a second long descending corridor leading to the east, with stairs in two sets ending in a section.
+Towards the south of this chamber, stairs led to another passage that ended in a stairway and another chamber, the southern chamber.
+Inside this last chamber was a pit where stone slabs covered coffins.

 The Discovery of Tomb KV 39

-Tomb KV 39 was discovered by two local Luxor residents Macarius and Andraos in the year 1900, who, for reasons unknown, did not examine it fully.
-Later on, Dr. John Rose examined the tomb, in 1989, and he continued to for several years, and his final report revealed that the tomb indeed belonged to Amenhotep I.
+Tomb KV 39 was discovered in the year 1900 by two local Luxor residents, Macarius and Andraos, who, for reasons unknown, did not examine it thoroughly.
+Later, Dr. John Rose read the tomb beginning in 1989 and continuing for several years.
+His final report revealed that the tomb indeed belonged to Amenhotep I.

 Recent Findings